rombie/contrail-controller/specs/bgp_mvpn.md

   export route-target should be rt-import route-target of route towards source (as advertised by ingress PE)
 ```

+Note: If the resolved nexthop is not an MVPN BGP neighbor, then no join must
+be sent out.
+Hence, this Type-7 join route is replicated into bgp.mvpn.0 only
+if there is a Type1/Type2 route received from the resolved nexthop bgp neighbor.

+On the other hand, if received Type1/Type2 routes get withdrawn, all replicated
+type-7 (and type-4 ?) routes for that PE must also be no longer replicated and
+instead be deleted from the secondary tables.

+If Type1/Type2 routes come in later (auto-discovery happens afterwards), then
+all type-7 routes must be replicated and advertised again to the newly
+discovered mvpn bgp neighbor.

+Concurrency: Since BGP AD related events do not carry any C,G information,
+we cannot safely walk all the C,Gs from one partition.
+Instead, we can just
+launch mvpn db tables walk and notify all Type-7 and Type-4 routes.
+Inside
+RouteReplicate(), new type-7/type-4 paths shall be replicated or already
+replicated type-7/type-4 paths shall get deleted based on BGP MVpn auto
+discovered neighbor presence/absence.

+Q: Instead, should we maintain a set of all type-7 and type-4 paths (on a per
+partition basis)?
+Changes to auto discovery states are quite rare in nature,
+though.

 Once replicated into bgp.mvpn.0, the secondary path will be advertised to all
 other mvpn neighbors.
 (Route Target Filtering will ensure that it is only